Trans Pride with Pronouns Him, Her, They

 Don’t “Rainbow-Wash” Your Support

 Many organizations loudly and proudly support the LGBTQ+ community during LGBTQ+ Pride Month.
-While sharing rainbow-colored graphics on social media has become a general baseline for organizations wishing to showcase how inclusive their business is, it is important an organization’s efforts are backed up by genuine, meaningful actions to institute equity amongst their queer staff members.
+While sharing rainbow-colored graphics on social media has become a general baseline for organizations wishing to showcase how inclusive their business is, it is important that an organization’s efforts are backed up by genuine, meaningful actions to institute equity amongst their staff members in this demographic group.
 Otherwise, they are merely “rainbow washing” their image to appeal to LGBTQ+ community members and their allies instead of making a difference for their LGBTQ+ staff.
 It’s important to show support and solidarity, but we cannot stop there.

 Organizations often prioritize inclusivity when making business-critical decisions about recruitment or marketing.
-However, they often make the mistake of not addressing the standards they’ve set for current LGBTQ+ staff members, oftentimes doing very little in actuality to help queer staff by not standardizing equitable steps for inclusion or safety.
-Some may address the issue of discrimination by building non-discrimination policies based on gender and sexuality, and even though that step may make some employees feel safer at work, these do little to address inequitable systemic practices that queer employees face every day.
+However, they often make the mistake of not addressing the internal standards they’ve set for current LGBTQ+ staff members, oftentimes doing very little in actuality to help those staff members by not standardizing equitable steps for inclusion or safety.
+Some may address the issue of discrimination by building non-discrimination policies based on gender and sexuality, and even though that step may make some employees feel safer at work, these do little to address inequitable systemic practices that LGBTQ+ employees face every day.

 How to Take Action